We’re here to offer support, companionship and advice for older members of the LGBTI community (50+).

 Keeping fit and active, building emotional strength, eating well, future planning, improving our social connections and strengthening the support networks we share are just some of the topics we will explore.

-We invite lesbian, gay, bisexual, transgender and intersex people 50+ to join us for this community weekend.
-You will focus on improving how to self-manage healthy ageing and sharing your experience of living longer with HIV.
+We invite all older people living with HIV, regardless of gender, sexual orientation or identity to join us for this weekend.
+You will focus on improving how to self-manage healthy ageing and sharing your experience of living longer with HIV..

 Share what works for you, explore personal strengths, get fitness ideas while enjoying some gentle breathing & stretching, make new friends and eat fabulous food!